scalaz/scalaz/example/src/main/tut/data/Disjunction.md

 # Disjunction

-`Disjunction` is a data type used to signal multiple possible outcomes of a computation.
+`Disjunction` is a scalaz.data type used to signal multiple possible outcomes of a computation.
 It is often used when dealing with errors, but is not tied to that case.

 **Typical imports**